What is service recovery?

-Pay attention to data
+Pay attention to the signals

-People know what they want, and they’re communicating this through a wide range of signals — from views to searches to clicks to shares.
+People know what they want, and they’re communicating this through a wide range of signals—from views to searches to clicks to shares.

 People expect brands to know what they want and assist them in getting it.
 And the brands that evolve their strategies around consumer intent will win.

 – Jason Spero VP, Global Performance Solutions at Google